IPCSRG/SG-GAN_Inpainting/README.md

 ### Acknowledgements

 We built our code based on [CA](https://github.com/JiahuiYu/generative_inpainting).
-Part of the code were derived from [Edge-Connect](https://github.com/knazeri/edge-connect) and [CA](https://github.com/JiahuiYu/generative_inpainting).
+Part of the code were derived from [SAGAN](https://github.com/brain-research/self-attention-gan).
 Please consider to cite their papers.